Ryhon0/VostokMods/README.md

 ## Installation
 * Go to the [releases page](https://github.com/Ryhon0/VostokMods/releases)
-* Download the `Injector.pck` file from the latest release
+* Download the `Injector.pck` and `RTV.exe` files from the latest release
 * Right click Road to Vostok in your Steam library and select "Manage>Browse local files"
-* Move the downloaded file into the folder
+* Move the downloaded files into the folder.
+Replace files if prompted.
 * Right click Road to Vostok again and select "Properties..."
 * In the "General" tab, set the launch options to `--main-pack Injector.pck`
 * The mod loader is now installed

-To install mods, move the mod .ZIPs into the `mods` folder in the game directory.
+To install mods, move the mod .VMZ files into the `mods` folder in the game directory.

 ## Creating mods
 [Moved to the wiki](https://github.com/Ryhon0/VostokMods/wiki)